mcfletch/pycraft/README.md

   [DragonProxy](https://github.com/DragonetMC/DragonProxy)
 * a bunch of sample code for using the mcpi python library to construct simple tools
+* a nice image-to-maze tool that lets children draw a low-resolution maze on paper and turn it into a 3D maze/building
 * a sample daemon `pycraft-chat-server` that lets you write simple scripts that users can call from the text chat in-game